oskariorg/oskari-server/MigrationGuide.md

     flyway.1_39_1.page = published

-You can also specify a custom template to be used by providing a similar file in classpath with /json/views/my-template.json by using the property:
+You can also specify a custom template to be used by providing a similar file in classpath with /json/views/my-template.json and using the property:

     flyway.1_39_1.file = my-template.json